tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   This example simulation demonstrates the unit disk analog model.
 The model is the simplest available in INET; it only models a communication range and an interference range.
 Tranmissions are always successfully received in the communication range, and never outside of it.
 Transmissions in the interference range can cause network nodes to back off from transmitting **TODO**.
 Also can set preamble duration, headerlength, and bitrate (used for calculating transmission duration).
 Set these in the transmitter.
 Set the ignoreInterference in the receiver.

 The unit disk analog model is the simplest available in INET.
-It models three ranges, configurable with parameters:
+It models three ranges per radio, configurable with parameters:

 ..  of unit disk transmitters

+the whole thing in negative

-- **Communication range**: tranmissions are always successful within this range (unless ruined by another interfering signal)
+- **Communication range**: tranmissions are always successful within this range unless ruined by another interfering signal
-- **Interference range**: transmissions can't be received successfully in this range, but they can ruin other receptions
+- **Interference range**: transmissions can't be received successfully in this range, but they can prevent/cause collisions with other receptions
 - **Detection range**: transmission can't interfere with other transmissions in this range, but they can cause network nodes detecting them to defer from transmitting (when using a suitable MAC module, such as :ned:`CsmaCaMac` or :ned:`Ieee80211Mac`)

 These ranges can be set in the unit disk transmitters (:par:`communicationRange`, :par:`interferenceRange`, :par:`detectionRange` parameters).
-Furthermore, the unit disk transmitters model some protocol features, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
+Furthermore, for example, in the apskradio, **TODO** the unit disk transmitters may still model some protocol features, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

+  attol meg hogy unit disk, lehetnek ilyen meta infok a signalon

+**TODO** packet level/bit level/symbol level simulation -> fuggetlen az analog reprezentaciotol a metainfok is fuggetlenek tole

+az alaog model megvalasztasa csomo dolgok szabadon hagy...

+lehet olyan h a unit disk wifi nem tudja venni emrt a modulatio nem jo

 .. **TODO**: the actual parameters